 - ½ cup parmesan cheese, plus more for serving

 - Set the pressure cooker to saute on high for 5 minutes.
-Add 1 tbsp of oil to the pot and the sliced kielbasa.
+Add 1 tablespoon of oil and the sliced kielbasa to the pot and cook until browned, stirring frequently.
 During the last 30 seconds, add the peppers, onions, and garlic.
 Mix well and turn off saute. (*for crisper peppers, add them to the pasta after pressure cooking is done to steam them instead of pressure cook them).

-- Add 1 cup of water and deglaze the pot, scraping any stuck bits from the bottom.
+- Add 1 cup of broth/water and deglaze the pot, scraping any stuck bits from the bottom.
 Break the spaghetti and layer it on top of the kielbasa and vegetables.
-Add 5 more cups of water, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
+Add 4 more cups of broth, the diced tomatoes and their juices, Italian seasoning, salt, and pepper in that order.
 Push the pasta into the broth, but do not stir.

 - Seal the lid and set to pressure cook on high for 3 minutes, or 2 minutes for al dente pasta.
-If using a different type of pasta, take the cook time on the box and cut it in half, then subtract 1 minute and pressure cook for this amount of time.
+If using a different type of pasta, take the cook time on the box and cut it in half, then subtract 1 minute and pressure cook for that amount of time.

-- Do a quick release when finished.
+- Complete a controlled quick release when finished (**see notes).
 Transfer the inner pot immediately to another surface or remove to a serving dish (to prevent overcooking).
 Mix with butter and parmesan cheese.

 - Serve sprinkled with extra parmesan cheese if desired.

 How to Store

 Instant Pot kielbasa pasta keeps in the fridge for up to 1 week.
 It is not freezer friendly, as the spaghetti will turn to mush.

 I hope you've enjoyed this easy pressure cooker recipe and will let me know how it turns out in the comments below!